Felipe Ángeles: Final year, trial and execution

 An equestrian statue of General Ángeles on Bufa Hill, Zacatecas.

 After Villa's raid on Ciudad Juárez in June 1919 (in which Ángeles did not participate), Ángeles became despondent that there was no solution to the long and bloody civil war.
 Tired, ill, and very disillusioned, he departed Villa's camp.
 Wandering for a time without funds or support, he was betrayed and arrested by the Carranza government.
 He was court-martialed in a show-trial in Ciudad Chihuahua.
 Knowing that Carranza would never pardon him, Ángeles made a heroic and impassioned defense in response to his enemies' case for the prosecution.
 At 10:45 pm on November 25, 1919, the court-martial condemned him to death, and on November 26, 1919, in front of the state penitentiary in Chihuahua, he was executed.

 Legacy

-Mexican President Andrés Manuel López Obrador announced on April 24, 2019 that construction on the new Mexico City airport will begin on Monday, April 29, 2019, and that it will be named Felipe Ángeles.
-The airport began commercial operations in 2022.
+On April 24, 2019, Mexican President Andrés Manuel López Obrador announced that construction on a new Mexico City airport would begin on Monday, April 29, 2019, and that it would be named Felipe Ángeles International Airport.
+The airport began commercial operations on 21 March, 2022.